Seelengrab/MCUCompiler.jl/README.md

 The first patch enables the `AVR` backend to be built, the second tells the julia build process to build a local version of LLVM.

 Finally, build julia by running `make`.
+Since you're also going to build LLVM, this can take some time - a full build of LLVM takes about
+45 minutes on my laptop, running a i7-6600U.

 ## Usage